run-ai/docs/docs/Administrator/Cluster-Setup/cluster-install.md

 *   Log in to Run:AI Admin UI at [https://app.run.ai.](https://app.run.ai) Use credentials provided by Run:AI Customer Support to log in to the system.
 *   If this is the first time anyone from your company has logged in, you will receive a dialog with instructions on how to install Run:AI on your Kubernetes Cluster.
 *   If not, open the menu on the top left and select "Clusters".
 On the top right-click "Add New Cluster".
-Continue according to instructions to install Run:AI on your Kubernetes Cluster.
+Continue according to UI instructions to install Run:AI on your Kubernetes Cluster.
 Take care to read the next section (Customize Installation) before proceeding to apply the file you download during the process.

 ### Step 3.2: Customize Installation